Queen Elizabeth's School, Wimborne Minster

-Queen Elizabeth's School (also known as QE) is a co-educational secondary school in Wimborne Minster, Dorset, England.
+Queen Elizabeth's School (also known as QE) is a co-educational comprehensive secondary school in Wimborne Minster, Dorset, England.

 Introduction

 QE is an upper school, taking students between the ages of 13 and 18.
 In November 2014 there were 1,482 pupils, including 391 in the sixth form.

 It is situated to the west of Wimborne Minster alongside the National Trust's Kingston Lacy estate and serves a wide area.
 Students travel from as far afield as Sixpenny Handley near Salisbury to the north, Alderholt on the Hampshire border to the east and Blandford Forum to the west.
 However, most students live in or around Wimborne, the main feeder schools being Allenbourn Middle School, Cranborne Middle School, Emmanuel CofE Middle School and St Michael's Church of England Middle School.

 QE is a Church of England school, with close links to the Minster in Wimborne.